 With continuing increase in computer usage for recreation, education and work , ergonomics at the computer is more important and significant than ever.

 While other actions to help ergonomics require time to get used to, like learning how to type on a new ergonomic keyboard, adding hand warmers to your ergonomic setup is an easy adjustment.
+And it's definitely a great idea if your hands get cold easily.
 These typing gloves feel surprising lightweight, with no excess bulk.
 Your fingers are completely free while the hand warmers insulate your wrists and palms.
 My customers often tell me that these fingerless gloves are so comfy that they’ll forget they are wearing them!

 I'd love to hear your thoughts on this topic and/or your personal accounts with hand warmers and whether they've help you.
 Please send me a message here.